DrCpp/DrMock/docs/spec.md

       returns the smart pointer associated with `T func(Ts...) const&`
     - `MockObject::func<Ts..., ::drmock::Const, ::drmock::RValueRef>()`
       returns the smart pointer associated with `T func(Ts...) const&&`

+    (Note that `T` denotes potentially varying return types between these overloads.
+Mind the correct order of `::drmock::Const` and `::drmock*ValueRef`!)

 ### The Controller